DisnakeDev/disnake/docs/api.rst

         A thread was deleted.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Thread` or :class:`Object` with the ID of the thread which was deleted.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Object` with the ID of the thread which was deleted.

         Possible attributes for :class:`AuditLogDiff`: